Category: Issue Comments

 Such Fixed Dividend Rate will commence with the March 31, 2020 dividend payment to the holders of the Series 2 Shares and continue through the December 31, 2024 dividend payment to the holders of the Series 2 Shares, at which time such Fixed Dividend Rate will again be reset.

-The dividend rate for the Cumulative Floating Rate Preferred Shares, Series 3 (the “Series 3 Shares”) will be calculated on November 29, 2019 and will equal the sum of the Canadian Government 90-day Treasury Bill yield (using the three-month average results) plus 4.18%.
-Such dividend rate will be effective with the March 31, 2020 dividend payment to the holders of the Series 3 Shares.
-The Series 3 Shares dividend rate is reset each quarter.
+The dividend rate for the Series 3 Shares, announced on December 2, 2019, using a floating dividend rate (the “Floating Dividend Rate”), was calculated on November 29, 2019 to be 5.83%, representing the sum of the Canadian Government 90-day Treasury Bill yield (using the three-month average result of 1.65%) plus 4.18%.
+This Floating Dividend Rate announced on December 2, 2019 remains unchanged.
+Such Floating Dividend Rate will be effective with the March 31, 2020 dividend payment to the holders of the Series 3 Shares.
+The Floating Dividend Rate for Series 3 Shares will be reset each quarter.

 On December 31, 2019 and again on December 31 of every fifth year thereafter, the holders of Series 2 Shares have the right to convert their Series 2 Shares, on a one-for-one basis, into Series 3 Shares and the holders of Series 3 Shares have the right to convert their Series 3 Shares, on a one-for-one basis, into Series 2 Shares.

-Holders of Series 2 Shares or Series 3 Shares who wish to convert such securities to Series 3 Shares or Series 2 Shares, respectively, should contact the financial institution, broker or other intermediary through which they hold the Series 2 Shares or Series 3 Shares to exercise this conversion privilege.
+Holders of Series 2 Shares or Series 3 Shares who wish to convert such securities into Series 3 Shares or Series 2 Shares, respectively, should contact the financial institution, broker or other intermediary through which they hold the Series 2 Shares or Series 3 Shares to exercise this conversion privilege.
 Notice of the exercise of the conversion privilege (an “Election Notice”) must be received by Preferred Equity not earlier than December 1, 2019 and not later than 5:00 p.m.
 (Toronto time) on December 16, 2019.

 Automatic Conversion and Restrictions on Conversion